-Discover exactly how much your Qantas Points are worth and how you can maximise their value.
+Discover exactly how much your Qantas Points are worth and the most cost-effective rewards to redeem them for.

 The best part of belonging to the Qantas Frequent Flyer program is that you get to redeem your hard-earned Qantas Points for rewards.
 The gamut of goodies on offer to members has grown over the years, and now you can redeem literally anything travel-related as well as 3,000 products and gifts cards available in the Qantas Store.

 From homeware to tech toys, car rentals to fine wine, gold class movie tickets and first class air ticket upgrades, your Qantas Points can get you a variety of earthly pleasures.
 Their individual value, however, is not fixed and your points can go further depending on how you spend them.
 This table illustrates the varying values of a Qantas Point when used to redeem different rewards.